PoliteKlingon/tyrian/Devlog/Devlog.md

 Seminar: completed second milestone - geometry wars.
 Learned about collisions, triggers, layers...
 After seminar: completed the last few steps from seminar, implemented some extra points (projectiles rotation with non-rotating healthbar, healthbar tweaks) ~1h
-GDD - made the first iteration of the GDD for our group project - ~2h
+GDD - made the first iteration of the GDD for our group project - ~2h No homework posted this week, therefore no update to Tyrian -> no screenshot

 Time beyond seminar - ~3h

 ## Week 05
 HW: completed second homework - enemies, health, collisions.
-The hardest thing was probably figuring out an elegant way to implement the enemy movement pattern. ~4h
+The hardest thing was probably figuring out an elegant way to implement the enemy movement pattern. ~4.5h